pikachu03/dedupe/README.md

 A python script to identify duplicate files in a given directory

 ## To Use
 Download or clone the repository.
-Then, in your terminal, cd to the directory and run "python dedupe.py"
+Then, direct your terminal to the downloaded/cloned directory and run as you would any other python script (`python dedupe.py`)

 Please note: I made this program to run on MacOS.
 It will need to be modified to work on windows and may need to be modified to work with linux.